 Each year since 1965, the Loxene Golden Disc Award has given rise to increasingly higher standards of content, production and presentation.

 Of songwriters and musicians, it has encouraged greater originality and professionalism, and to the New Zealand public, it is now firmly established as a true reflection of the popular music scene in this country.

 When acceptance for entry to the Loxene Golden Disc Awards closed, a total of 82 entries had been received.This is an all-time record, and to celebrate the 1972 Awards, and to help you with your voting, we've compiled this album; The 1972 Loxene Golden Disc award Top Twelve.

 The Loxene Golden Disc award is sponsored by Reckitt and Coleman (NZ) ltd, in conjunction with the Recording Industry of New Zealand, the New Zealand Broadcasting Corporation, and the Australasian Performing Rights Association.

-To purchase your copy of the 1972 Loxene Golden Disc Awards click here
+To purchase your very own copy of Loxene Golden Disc 1972 click here

 Compilation #2 - A Day In My Mind's Mind Volume 2 -

 Dizzy Limits - Mare Tranquility

 Human Instinct - Death Of The Seaside

 La De Da's - Tales From The Nile